TUDelft-MUDE/teacher/book/assignment_repo.md

    - under `General`: check `Template repository`
    - under `Features`: uncheck `Wikis`
    - under `Pull requests`: check `Always suggest updating pull request branches Loading` and `Automatically delete head branches`
 7. Go to {octicon}`repo-push` `Rules` - `Rulesets`, click `Import a ruleset` and import [this file](./Protect_main.json).
-This is requiring pull requests for the default branch with 1 approval (which hare dismissed upon new commits), requiring conversation resolution before merging, merging without rebase, protecting the default branch and blocking force pushes while allowing bypass by organization and repo admins
+This is requiring pull requests for the default branch with 1 approval (which hare dismissed upon new commits), requiring conversation resolution before merging, merging without rebase, protecting the default branch and blocking force pushes while allowing bypass by organization and repo admins.
+Furthermore, [another ruleset](./protect_assignment_and_solution.json) is imported to protect the `assignment` and `solution` branches.
 8. Go to {octicon}`gear` `Settings` - {octicon}`people` `Collaborators and teams` to add the responsible people.
 In MUDE the responsible teacher of the topic has admin access and can add his topic-colleagues.
+To bypass this, a repository secret needs to be added to every repository called `FG_MUDE_2025_TOKEN`, which can be a fine-grained PAT with a least `content` access.

 Step 4 - 6 have been implemented in a [script](./create_repos.py) for MUDE-2025.
 For this you need a GitHub Token.
 My Personal access token (classic) has `repo` permissions.